MobileRoboticsSkoltech/multi-azure-recorder/README.md

 Extraction is aimed to
 - extract RGB+D images from video streams,
 - extract IMU data to a CSV file from IMU data stream,
-- extract timestamps and name extracted images by timestamps from every MKV file.
+- extract timestamps and name extracted images by timestamps,
+- extract camera color and depth camera intrinsic and color-to-depth camera extrinsic calib params from every MKV file.

 To extract the data, launch the following script with the `<input path>` argument: